 The world renowned French wine

-France is without a doubt the wine capital of the world.
+Looking beyond cooking classes in Paris, France is without a doubt the wine capital of the world.
 Whether you’re an œnologue-to-be or an enthusiastic beginner, Paris has numerous amazing wine experiences.
 A tasting should definitely be on your list of must-do activities.
-Learn all about French wine including its history, labeling and how to perfectly pair your wine.
+Learn all about French wine including its history, labelling and how to perfectly pair your wine.
 You’ll quickly discover that there are hundreds of wine tasting options available in Paris.
 We’ve picked out a few of our absolute favorites.
 We also suggest taking a look at our top wine shops in the city for the perfect souvenir to bring home and enjoy later!

 Galeries Lafayette Wine & cheese class

 Would France really be France without the wine?
-Explore the best France has to offer during this 1.5 hour class led in English by an expert sommelier.
+To build on any of the above-mentioned cooking classes in Paris that you might be interested in, explore the best France has to offer during this 1.5 hour class led in English by an expert sommelier.
 Learn how to correctly taste and identify French wine.
 You’ll be tasting 2 white wines and 2 red wines, paired with 4 cheeses served on traditional French bread.
 The sommelier will also share tips on how to perfectly pair wine and food.
 The small group class is held in a private salon at the Galeries Lafayette.
 Classes are available twice a week, but we highly recommend reserving ahead of time.

 The wine & cheese workshop takes place every Monday from 12:30 am and every Friday at 6pm – it costs 55€ per adult.
 Book in advance with our exclusive INSIDR code “INSIDR” to save an extra 10%.